adnanvaldes/task-cli/README.md

 # task-cli

-`task-cli` is a simple Node.js app to track tasks in the terminal.
+`task-cli` is a simple Node.js app to track tasks in the terminal, written as part of [roadmap.sh](https://roadmap.sh) backend development [projects](https://roadmap.sh/projects/task-tracker).

 ## Installation